frederic-perez/AmE-dictionary/data/idioms.md

 __more fun than a barrel of monkeys__ Very fun, enjoyable, and funny. _I always have a great time when Katie’s around—she’s more fun than a barrel of monkeys!_
 __more often than not__ :four: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
-__more so__ :three: To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
+__more so__ :four: To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
 __more than happy__ The phrase _more than happy_ is a common idiom that expresses a higher level of joy or satisfaction than just being “happy.”
 It conveys a sense of extreme contentment, delight, or pleasure.
 __more than meets the eye__ :two::hammer:
 __morning person__